-The study of numbers and number systems, elementary number theory, linear and quadratic relations, functions, graphs and their applications, exponential and logarithmic functions, financial mathematics, and history of mathematics.
+Requirements Met: AATR, GE, GEC, GR General Education Area: Mathematics number theory, linear and quadratic relations, functions, graphs and their applications, exponential and logarithmic functions, financial mathematics, and history of mathematics.
 Students will participate in collaborative investigations relating to the major topics of study.